userfrosting/learn/pages/17.recipes/06.advanced-tutorial/04.custom-permissions/docs.md

 ![Adding permission](/images/pastries/adding-permission.png)

-Your non-root user should now have access to the pastry page again (assuming they have the user role).
+Your non-root user should now have access to the pastry page again (assuming they have the User role).

-### Implementing `see_pastry_origin` permission
+### Implementing the `see_pastry_origin` permission

 For this permission, we won't need to add anything to the controller.
-We will simply remove the `origin` column in the Twig template.
-The `checkAccess` needs to be added twice so it can control the table header and the rows in the loop.
+We will simply hide the `origin` column in the Twig template if the user doesn't have the permission.
+The `checkAccess` function needs to be used twice so it can control the table header as well as the rows in the loop:

 `app/sprinkles/pastries/templates/pages/pastries.html.twig`
 ```html